letter blocks that spell "Artificial Intelligence"

 Delegate, yes.
 Abdicate, no.

 Your best move?
 Use AI for grunt work (drafting, sorting, summarizing) but keep a human in the loop.
 Double-check everything.
-AI isn’t licensed to practice law, and neither are you.
+AI isn’t licensed to practice law, and you need a law degree just to write the AI prompt that would get you to a solid answer.

 Don’t Let AI Spill Your Secrets